Aliases for CUBN Gene

 GeneCards Summary for CUBN Gene

 CUBN (Cubilin) is a Protein Coding gene.
-Diseases associated with CUBN include Megaloblastic Anemia-1, Finnish Type and Megaloblastic Anemia.
-Among its related pathways are Metabolism and Defective AMN causes hereditary megaloblastic anemia 1.
-GO annotations related to this gene include calcium ion binding and receptor activity.
-An important paralog of this gene is TLL2.
+Diseases associated with CUBN include Megaloblastic Anemia 1 and Megaloblastic Anemia.
+Among its related pathways are Diseases of metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and receptor activity.
+An important paralog of this gene is TLL1.

 UniProtKB/Swiss-Prot for CUBN Gene